Inference on the structure of gene regulatory networks: Introduction

+Fig. \ref{diag} describes the dependence relations of all 10 sections and the appendix.
 Section \ref{biol} briefly introduces possible biological data types regarding GRNs and related biological assumptions.
 Section \ref{cond} discusses mathematical setup and related mathematical assumptions.
 Section \ref{main} presents the main results of this paper: with what data, under what assumptions, what we can infer about the GRN structures.
 Section \ref{concern} discusses biological background about GRN and related measurements, and concerns about related assumptions.
 Section \ref{existing} contains some classical mathematical results related to GRN structure inference.
 In Section \ref{novel}, we develop some novel mathematical results that are used in the inference of GRN structures.
+In Section \ref{imp}, our novel methods are implemented and evaluated on simulated data.
 Section \ref{scenarios} provides a detailed explanation for the results in Section \ref{main}.
-Section \ref{auto} discusses how to determine the existence of autocatalysis.
-We finish with some discussions in Section \ref{disc}.
+We finish with some general discussions in Section \ref{disc}.
+Appendix \ref{app} contains simulation details for Section \ref{imp}.

-This paper is written to draw attention from readers with various backgrounds: experimental biologists who have related data and want to know what GRN structures can be inferred; mathematical biologists who need to implement inference methods on existing data; applied mathematicians who want to have a panoramic understanding of the GRN inference problem and develop novel mathematical methods.
-We encourage readers to skip certain sections if they are not interested in corresponding topics or do not have certain backgrounds.
+This paper is written to draw attention from readers with various backgrounds.
 Readers who only want to understand the main results could stop at Section \ref{main}.
 Readers who are not interested in mathematical details could skip Subsections \ref{S31}-\ref{S33}, \ref{ca}, and Sections \ref{existing}-\ref{disc}.
 Readers who are not interested in biological discussions could skip Section \ref{concern}.
-Fig. \ref{diag} describes the dependence relations of all sections.